andrasfe/genetic-mcp/README.md

 5. **"Failed to validate request" errors**
    - This is normal during initialization
    - The server needs proper MCP handshake before accepting tool calls

+6. **"OpenAI API key is required for embeddings" error**
+   - The system requires OpenAI API key for semantic embeddings
+   - Set `OPENAI_API_KEY` in your `.env` file or environment
+   - This is required even if you're using other LLMs for idea generation
+   - Embeddings are essential for accurate fitness evaluation

 ### Debug Mode